Menelik II: Wuchale Treaty

+Menelik and the Italian envoy Count Pietro Antonelli had many interactions and had come to an agreement for a Friendship treaty between Shewa and Italy.
+The agreement was that Italy would help Menelik become the King of Abyssinia however, he shall not contest the Eritrea historical territories of Bogos, Akele Guzay, and Hamasien with the Mareb, Belessa, and Mai Muna rivers as the frontier of the country Eritrea to become an Italian territory.
+Menelik did not care about the Italians taking over Eritrea including Assab and Hamasien as he was receiving ammunition and modern armanents to secure his ambitions to the throne in Abyssinia.

-On 2 May 1889, while claiming the throne against Ras Mengesha Yohannes, the "natural son" of Emperor Yohannes IV, Menelik concluded a treaty with Italy at Wuchale (Uccialli in Italian) in Wollo province.
+On 2 May 1889, while claiming the throne against Ras Mengesha Yohannes, the natural son of Emperor Yohannes IV, Menelik concluded a treaty with Italy at Wuchale (Uccialli in Italian) in Wollo province.
 On the signing of the treaty, Menelik said "The territories north of the Merab Milesh (i.e. Eritrea) do not belong to Abyssinia nor are under my rule.
 I am the Emperor of Abyssinia.
 The land referred to as Eritrea is not peopled by Abyssinians – they are Adals, Bejaa, and Tigres.
 Abyssinia will defend his territories but will not fight for foreign lands, which Eritrea is to my knowledge."
-Under the Treaty, Abyssinia and Kingdom of Italy agreed to define the boundary between Eritrea and Ethiopia.
-For example, both Ethiopia and Italy agreed that Arafali, Halai, Segeneiti and Asmara are villages within the Italian border.
+Under the treaty, Ethiopia and Italy agreed to define the boundary between Eritrea and Ethiopia.
+For example, both Ethiopia and Italy agreed that Arafali, Halai, Segeneiti, and Asmara were villages within the Italian border.
 Also, the Italians agreed not to harass Ethiopian traders and to allow safe passage for Ethiopian goods, particularly military weapons.
-The treaty also guaranteed that the Ethiopian government would have ownership of the Monastery of Debre Bizen but not use it for military purposes.
+The treaty also guaranteed that the Ethiopian government would have ownership of the Monastery of Debre Bizen but would not use it for military purposes.